 Situation

-Organizations invest heavily in dashboards and reporting infrastructure, then continue making decisions the same way they did before those systems existed.
-The metrics multiply.
-The clarity does not.
-Most KPI systems fail not because of poor technology but because of poor design: they measure what is easy to count rather than what is operationally significant.
+Organizations invest heavily in dashboards and reporting infrastructure, then sometimes continue making decisions the same way they did before those systems existed.
+Metrics multiply, while clarity may not.
+The issue is often not the technology; it is whether the measurement design reflects what is operationally significant.

 A KPI is a decision instrument.
-If it does not change what leadership sees, decides, or acts upon, it is a reporting artifact — not a key performance indicator.
+It changes what leadership sees, decides, or acts upon.

 1. Ambiguity

 Metrics without operational definitions invite interpretation.
-When two departments read the same number differently, the metric has ceased to function.
-Every KPI must have a precise definition: what is counted, what is excluded, what time period applies, and who owns the data source.
+When two departments read the same number differently, the metric has lost force.
+Every KPI needs a precise definition: what is counted, what is excluded, what time period applies, and who owns the data source.

 - Symptom: Teams debate metric validity instead of addressing performance gaps